-Exception 1: Rebounding to a prone position (1⁄2 twist to stomach) is a stunt that is allowed in the Novice Division.
-Exception 2: 1⁄2 wrap around stunts are allowed in the Novice Division.
+Exception 1: Rebounding to a prone position ($\frac{1}{2}$ twist to stomach) is a stunt that is allowed in the Novice Division.
+Exception 2: $\frac{1}{2}$ wrap around stunts are allowed in the Novice Division.

-Exception 3: Up to a 1⁄2 twist is allowed if the top person starts and ends on performance surface and is only supported at the waist and does not require an additional spotter.

-- D. During transitions, at least one base must remain in contact with the top person.
-Exception: Leap frogs and leap frog variations are not allowed in the Novice Division. - E. Free flipping or assisted flipping stunts and transitions are not allowed. - F. No stunt, pyramid, or individual may move over or under another separate stunt, pyramid or individual.
+- Exception 3: Up to a $\frac{1}{2}$ twist is allowed if the top person starts and ends on performance surface and is only supported at the waist and does not require an additional spotter. - D. During transitions, at least one base must remain in contact with the top person. - Exception: Leap frogs and leap frog variations are not allowed in the Novice Division. - E. Free flipping or assisted flipping stunts and transitions are not allowed. - F. No stunt, pyramid, or individual may move over or under another separate stunt, pyramid or individual.
 Clarification 1: This rule pertains to an athlete's torso (midsection of an athlete's body) moving over or under the torso of another athlete; this does not pertain to an athlete's arms or legs.
 Clarification 2: A top person may not pass over or under the torso (midsection of an athlete's body) of another top person regardless if the stunt or pyramid is separate or not.

-- G. Single based split catches are not allowed. - H. Single based stunts with multiple top persons are not allowed.
+Example: A shoulder sit walking under a prep is not allowed.
+Exception: An individual may jump over another individual. - G. Single based split catches are not allowed. - H. Single based stunts with multiple top persons are not allowed.